-32. Plaintiff brings this action pursuant to Federal Rule of Civil Procedure 23(b)(2) on behalf of the following Class:
+38. Plaintiff brings this action pursuant to Federal Rules of Civil Procedure 23(b)(2) on behalf of the following Class:

-- All insured of Defendants who have suffered business interruption and lost income as a result of Civil Authority Orders issued in response to the COVID-19 pandemic. - 33.
-Upon information and belief, Defendants do not cover business interruption services for all restaurants in contravention to the uniform language contained in the insurance policies it has issued. - 34.
-The exact number of the Class members is unknown as such information is in exclusive control of Defendants.
-However, due to the nature and commerce involved, Plaintiff believes the Class consists of hundreds of insureds nationwide, making joinder of the Class members impractical. - 35.
-Common questions of law and fact affect the right of each Class member.
-Plaintiff is seeking Declaratory Relief for all Class members who run businesses with similar polices to Plaintiff's.
-Declaratory relief will permit adjudication of the rights of all parties as to whether Defendants' policies provide coverage for business interruptions losses the Class has suffered as a result of Civil Authority Orders. - 36.
-Common questions of law and fact that affect the Class members include, but are not limited to: - a.
-Whether Defendants were legally obligated to pay for business interruption as a result of Civil Authority Orders issued in response to the COVID-19 pandemic; - b.
-Whether Plaintiff and Class members have suffered "property damages" in accordance with the terms and conditions of Defendants business interruption insurance policies; - c.
-Whether Plaintiff and Class members are excluded from coverage for losses they suffered due to the Civil Authority Orders as a result of the Virus or Bacterial exclusions contained in Defendants' insurance policies; and - d.
-Whether Defendants are justified in denying Plaintiff and Class members' claims.
+All Child Care Centers who care for children who have suffered business interruption and lost income as a result of Civil Authority Orders issued in response to the COVID-19 pandemic.

+39. Upon information and belief, Defendant does not cover business interruption services for all daycare centers in contravention to the uniform language contained in the insurance policies it has issued to child care centers.

+40. The exact number of the Class members is unknown as such information is in exclusive control of Defendant.
+However, due to the nature and commerce involved, Plaintiff believes the Class consists of hundreds of insureds nationwide, making joinder of the Class members impractical.

+41. Common questions of law and fact affect the right of each Class member.
+Plaintiff is seeking Declaratory Relief for all Class members who run daycare centers with similar polices to Plaintiff.
+Declaratory relief will permit adjudication of the rights of all parties as to whether Defendant's policies provide coverage for business interruptions losses the Class has suffered as a result of Civil Authority Orders.

+42. Common questions of law and fact that affect the Class members include, but are not limited to:

+- a.
+Whether Defendant was legally obligated to pay for business interruption as a result of Civil Authority Orders issued in response to the COVID-19 pandemic; - b.
+Whether Plaintiff and Class members have suffered "property damages" in accordance with the terms and conditions of Defendant's business interruption insurance policies ; - c.
+Whether Plaintiff and Class members are excluded from coverage for losses they suffered due to the Civil Authority Orders as a result of the Virus or Bacterial exclusions contained in Defendant's insurance policies; - d.
+Whether Defendant is justified in denying Plaintiff and Class members' claims. - 43.
+The claims and defenses of Plaintiff, as a representative plaintiff, are typical of the claims and defenses of the Class because Defendant wrongfully denied that its policy covers claims to Plaintiff and the Class members.

-- 37. The claims and defenses of Plaintiff, as representative plaintiff, are typical of the claims and defenses of the Class because Defendants wrongfully denied that its policy covers claims to Plaintiff and the Class members. - 38.
-Plaintiff, as representative plaintiff, will fairly and adequately assert and protect the interests of the Class. - a.
+44. Plaintiff, as a representative plaintiff, will fairly and adequately assert and protect the interests of the Class.

+- a.
 Plaintiff has hired attorneys who are experienced in prosecuting class actions and will adequately represent the interests of the Class; and - b.
-Plaintiff has no conflict of interest that will interfere with the maintenance of a class action. - 39.
-A class action provides a fair and efficient method for adjudication of the controversy for the following reasons: - a.
-Prosecution of separate actions by individual Class members would create a risk of inconsistent and varying results against Defendants when confronted with incompatible standards of conduct; and - b.
-Adjudications with respect to individual Class members could, as a practical matter, be dispositive of any interest of other members not parties to such adjudications and substantially impair their ability to protect their interests. - 40.
-Defendants have taken steps to discourage the Class from submitting claims under their policies.
+Plaintiff has no conflict of interest that will interfere with the maintenance of a class action. - 45.
+A class action provides a fair and efficient method for adjudication of the controversy for the following reasons:

+- a.
+Prosecution of separate actions by individual Class members would create a risk of inconsistent and varying results against Defendant when confronted with incompatible standards of conduct; and - b.
+Adjudications with respect to individual Class members could, as a practical matter, be dispositive of any interest of other members not parties to such adjudications and substantially impair their ability to protect their interests.

+46. Defendant has taken steps to discourage the Class from submitting claims under their policies.
+Defendant has sent a uniform letter to all Class members advising them that they do not have a claim under the terms of their policy.
 For this reason, Declaratory relief for the entire class is appropriate and necessary.

-IV.
-Impact on Plaintiff

-- 41. Typically, Plaintiff's seasonal ice cream shop opens mid-March every year.
-As a result of the Orders referenced herein, Plaintiff did not open the doors to its ice cream shop. - 42.
-Plaintiff's business loss occurred when the Commonwealth of Pennsylvania issued its order on March 19, 2020 closing restaurants.
-Plaintiff had intentions of opening its ice cream shop right when the Commonwealth mandated that all non-essential businesses close on March 19, 2020.

-- 43. Plaintiff's restaurant is not a closed environment, and because people staff, customers, community members, and others constantly cycle in and out of the restaurant, there is an ever-present risk that the Insured Property is contaminated and would continue to be contaminated. - 44.
-Businesses like Plaintiff's ice cream shop are more susceptible to being or becoming contaminated, as both respiratory droplets and fomites are more likely to be retained on the Insured Property and remain viable for far longer as compared to a facility with open-air ventilation. - 45.
-Plaintiff's business is also highly susceptible to rapid person-to-property transmission of the virus, and vice-versa, because the service nature of the business places staff and customers in close proximity to the property and to one another and because the nature of the restaurant and activity exposes to high level of respiratory droplets and fomites being released into the air of the property. - 46.
-The virus is physically impacting Plaintiff.
-Any effort by Defendant to deny the reality that the virus causes physical loss and damage would constitute a false and potentially fraudulent misrepresentation that could endanger Plaintiff and the public. - 47.
-A declaratory judgment determining that the coverage provided under the Policy exists and is necessary so as to prevent the Plaintiff and the class from being left without vital coverage acquired to ensure the survival of the trucking school due to the shutdown caused by the civil authorities' response.
-As a result of these Orders, Plaintiff and the class have incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses covered under the Policy.